By Andrea LaPlant, PHR, SHRM-CP, Compliance Consultant at Trüpp.

 Step 1: Determine eligibility

-All employers with less than 500 employees are required to provide Paid Emergency Leave for employees who are unable to work as a result of the COVID-19 crisis.
+All employers with less than 500 employees have the option to provide Paid Emergency Leave for employees who are unable to work as a result of the COVID-19 pandemic.
 Qualifying reasons include missing work to receive a COVID-19 vaccine, to recover from complications related to receiving a COVID-19 vaccination, to quarantine, to seek a COVID-19 diagnosis or preventive care.
 Additional provisions are included for employees caring for a family member with a COVID-19 diagnosis, or to care for a child whose school or daycare has closed as a result of coronavirus concerns.

-Step 2: Set up unique pay codes and determine amount of qualified health plan expenses
+Step 2: Set up unique pay codes and determine the amount of qualified health plan expenses

 Employers can, however, receive a tax credit on their quarterly payroll tax filings for the amounts paid to employees under emergency leave along with allocable qualified health plan expenses.
 We recommend setting up unique pay codes that identify the exact hours/wages paid under these requirements to make reporting go more smoothly.
 Employers should also ensure that qualified health plan expenses are properly allocated to the qualified sick or family leave wages, which includes both employer-paid and employee-paid pre-tax premiums.

 Step 3: Set up and configure taxes